 - report immunisation medical exemptions and natural immunities online (certain vaccination providers only)

-- get information payments for the provision of eligible vaccinations (certain providers only)
+- get information payments for the provision of certain vaccinations (eligible providers only)

 Vaccination provider information payments

-Certain vaccination providers get an information payment to:
+Eligible vaccination providers can get an information payment for:

-- complete a National Immunisation Program Schedule for a child under 7 years of age and record it on the AIR
+- completing a National Immunisation Program Schedule for a child under 7 years of age and recording it on the AIR

-- follow up and vaccinating a child under 7 years of age, who’s more than 2 months overdue for their childhood vaccinations, under the National Immunisation Program Schedule and record it on the AIR
+- following up and vaccinating a child under 7 years of age who’s more than 2 months overdue for their childhood vaccinations under the National Immunisation Program Schedule and recording it on the AIR